HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 ## Conclusion

-In my opinion Data Science presents an attractive opportunity for acedemics in the STEM fields.
+In my opinion Data Science presents an attractive opportunity for academics in the STEM fields.
-Thorough mathematical education and fearless manipulation of statisitcal models are essentiall skills that most CS majors are lacking.
+Thorough mathematical education and fearless manipulation of statistical models are essential skills that most CS majors are lacking.

 The biggest huddle to jump is to close the gap in programming skills.
 Here only practice will help.